bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 ---

-[Element/getElementsByTagName](https://developer.mozilla.org/en-US/docs/Web/API/Element/getElementsByTagName "The Element.getElementsByTagName() method returns a live HTMLCollection of elements with the given tag name.")
+[Element/getElementsByTagName](https://developer.mozilla.org/en-US/docs/Web/API/Element/getElementsByTagName 'The Element.getElementsByTagName() method returns a live HTMLCollection of elements with the given tag name.')

 In all current engines.